 Organisations that predominantly work on or fund environmental, climate, nature or sustainability issues are invited to sign up to take part.
 Our definition of this is that any of these issues forms the main part of their mission statement on their website or charity registration.

-The RACE Report is not open to for-profit businesses or social enterprises - our focus is the charitable sector.
+The RACE Report is not open to for-profit businesses, social enterprises or education institutions - our focus is the charitable sector.

 We are exploring options for ineligible organisations to join as supporters.
 Please get in touch so we can discuss this further once details are confirmed.

-Yes, there are no costs for organisations to participate in The RACE Report.
+Yes, there are no costs for organisations to participate in submitting data to The RACE Report.

-In 2024, we are piloting the collection of intersectional data.
-We want to do this to further increase the transparency of who is and isn’t represented across the sector.
+We introduced this element to further increase the transparency of who is and isn’t represented across the sector.

-The pilot will involve cross-tabulating race/ethnicity with otherpersonal characteristics to allow us to understand who is and isn’t represented in the sector in more detail.
+Submitting intersectional data involves cross-tabulating race/ethnicity with other personal characteristics to allow us to understand who is and isn’t represented in the sector in more detail.

 • Age